onap/policy-parent/docs/apex/APEX-Developer-Guide.rst

       #.
 Next run a simple install without tests

       #.
-Now generate the APEX stand -alone documentation, they are in
+Now generate the APEX stand-alone documentation, they are in
          the local package only so we can use the *-N* switch

       #.
 Last build the actual sites and stage (copy to the staging